Hilda R. Heady, MSW, ACSW

 Senior Vice President, Training, Technical Assistance, and Community Collaborations

-As Senior Vice President of Training, Technical Assistance, and Community Collaborations, Hilda R. Heady, MSW, ACSW is a widely-respected expert and advocate for rural health and the health of Veterans in rural America.
-For Atlas she serves as a subject matter expert on homelessness, health workforce, rural Veterans, rural health care policy, and rural health services research.
+As Senior Vice President of Training, Technical Assistance, and Community Collaborations at Atlas Research, Hilda R. Heady, MSW, ACSW is a widely-respected expert and advocate for rural health and the health of Veterans in rural America.
+For Atlas, she serves as a subject matter expert on homelessness, health workforce, rural Veterans, rural health care policy, and rural health services research.
 She is or has served as Project Lead on Rural Women Veterans Qualitative Research; Homeless Women Veterans Success Stories with the Department of Labor Women's Bureau; Hospice and Palliative Care Project with the National Rural Health Resource Center and the Veterans Integrated Services Network (VISN) 23; Rural Homeless and Prevention of Homelessness Services for VISN 5, and the DC VA Medical Center.
-Her work includes supervising case managers working with homeless Veterans; supporting the National Veterans Caregiver Training Program with VA; leading the VA Collaboration with Rural Community Health Centers project including assessment of Veterans' dual use of both systems of health care; and program evaluation of the HRSA-funded Health Workforce Development Network in western Maryland.
+Her work includes supervising case managers working with homeless Veterans; supporting the National Veterans Caregiver Training Program with the Department of Veterans Affairs (VA); leading the VA Collaboration with Rural Community Health Centers project, including assessment of Veterans' dual use of both systems of health care and program evaluation of the Health Resources and Services Administration (HRSA)-funded Health Workforce Development Network in western Maryland.
 She also holds adjunct professor appointments with Georgetown University and West Virginia University.

 Ms. Heady has spent 38 years working in the field of health care policy and administration, women's health, workforce development and community-based health professions training, and working with Veterans.
 She formerly served as Associate Vice President for Rural Health at West Virginia University in Morgantown, WV, Executive Director of the West Virginia Rural Health Education Partnerships, and Program Director of the West Virginia Area Health Education Center.
 She was CEO of a 58-bed rural hospital and director of a birth center and provided content leadership on patient-centered care and cultural competence in these roles.
 She is also a former President of the National Rural Health Association and served in many leadership positions.